gii-is-psg2/PSG2-2021-G8-84/nikoniko.md

-# Niko Niko Calendar of team X
+# Niko Niko Calendar of team G8-84
 ## Introduction
 Some interesting links about what a Niko Niko calendar is and opinions about its use in software development: